stg-tud/apsa/2019/7-ModularAnalyses/Exercise/Task.md

 Technische Universität Darmstadt
 [Dr. Michael Eichberg](mailto:m.eichberg@me.com)

+I would like to thank Florian Kübler and Dominik Helm for creating this exercise.

-# Fixed Point Computation Framework
+# Fixed Point Computations Framework

 You should use the provided template.
-That project is preconfigured to use the latest snapshot version of OPAL.
+That project is preconfigured to use the latest snapshot version of OPAL and already contains the initial configuration.
+The template for this exercise can be found at: [https://github.com/stg-tud/apsa/tree/master/2019/7-ModularAnalyses/Exercise/template](https://github.com/stg-tud/apsa/tree/master/2019/7-ModularAnalyses/Exercise/template)

 > ️⚠️ Always ensure that you use the latest snapshot version.
 You can clean the latest (snapshot) version that you have downloaded using the command `sbt cleanCache cleanLocal` in your project's root folder.